 - Emotional Abuse – Nursing home patients who are constantly subjected to verbal abuse and/or negligence are more likely to be depressed, harm themselves, and may see their physical ailments worsen.
 It is essential that all nursing home patients be treated with dignity and respect, as well as cared for in a timely and professional manner.

 - Sexual Abuse – While nursing home patients are usually adults and can explore consensual relationships as they see fit, they can also be subjected to sexual abuse.
 This is especially true and tragic if the patient is physically unable to defend themselves or mentally unable to give consent.

-- Financial – With identity theft on the rise, patients in nursing homes can leave their sensitive information unsecured, and they do not know they have been victims until it is too late.
-Patients can also be victims of other financial abuse, such as being forced to pay for care they don’t need or want, being forced to overpay, and many other dishonest sales tactics.
+- Financial Abuse – With identity theft on the rise, patients in nursing homes can leave their sensitive information unsecured and not know they have been victims until it is too late.
+Patients can also be victims of other forms of financial abuse, such as being forced to pay for care they don’t need or want, being forced to overpay, and many other dishonest practices.

 Individual states, including Pennsylvania, and the U.S. federal government set minimum standards for the care of residents at nursing homes and assisted living facilities.
 Many of these regulations are promulgated by the Health Care Financing Administration (HCFA) and are administered through the states.
 By knowing what is and what is not allowed, patients and their families can develop a clear understanding of which standards are not being met and use that information to establish liability against the nursing home.

-If you suspect your loved one is showing warning signs of nursing home abuse, retain the professional services of a Philadelphia nursing home abuse lawyer who can confront those responsible in a court of law.
-Time limitations apply to your potential claims, so do not delay in contacting a lawyer for help.
+If you suspect your loved one is showing warning signs of nursing home abuse, speak with the experienced legal professionals at Lopez McHugh LLP today.
+Time limitations apply to any potential claims, so contact us today.